basakesin/InsectAI-WG3-STSM/README.md

 ## Notes
 - If your model already contains its preprocessing layers (e.g., `Lambda(preprocess_input)`), the notebook automatically detects this — you don’t need to scale inputs manually.
 - Works with backbones: **MobileNetV2, EfficientNetB0, ResNet50, InceptionV3**
 - Predictions may be inaccurate if the **wrong backbone is selected** at load time.

+Some parts of the code and explanatory texts were refined with the assistance of ChatGPT (OpenAI, 2025)